 Make sure you speak to an attorney.
 While your medical insurance may cover some of the cost of care and follow-up treatments, the pet’s owner may be responsible for your medical costs, pain and suffering, and lost income while you recover.
 It depends on where the bite happened and what led to the bite, but if the dog was off its property and attacked you, you could have a strong case.

-Call Jordan Law for a free consultation.
+Call Jordan, Herington & Rowley personal injury firm for a free consultation.
 It doesn’t cost you anything to reach out and discuss what happened.
 The attorney will tell you if you have grounds for a dog bite lawsuit.
 Let us answer your questions and help you decide what to do next.